If you’re thinking about obtaining a Doctor of Nursing Practice (DNP), you’re in good company.

 More nurses are heading back to school to earn the terminal clinical degree in nursing and the professional opportunity that comes with it.

 As you consider whether the Doctor of Nursing Practice is right for you, keep this article close.
-It will help you explore your career options and educational paths.
+It will help you explore your career options and educational paths and answer the question, "What is a DNP?"

-The Doctor of Nursing Practice is a terminal degree in nursing.
+The Doctor of Nursing Practice (DNP) is a terminal degree in nursing.

 It's ideal if you're seeking an alternative to research doctoral degrees.
 Unlike the Doctor of Nursing Philosophy, the Doctor of Nursing Practice focuses on clinical practice.